Cady Stanton, M.S.

 I have been a guest speaker and trainer on Executive Function and neurodiversity more broadly.
 You can watch or listen to some of my recent presentations and interviews at the links below:

 I have maintained a strong social justice focus throughout my career.
 Twenty percent of my services are provided at no charge to families who could not otherwise access care.
-I have focused on increasing access to culturally competent care for neurodiverse families, including coordinating the translation of important autism related documents into Tagalog.
+I have focused on increasing access to culturally competent care for neurodivergent individuals, including coordinating the translation of important autism related documents into Tagalog.